Marlin Fitzwater: Assistant to the President for Press Relations under Reagan

 Fitzwater served as the president's spokesman during this period, under the title of Assistant to the President for Press Relations.
 He served in this capacity until Reagan left office in 1989.

 When Mikhail Gorbachev first visited the United States, in Reagan's first term, Fitzwater gave joint press briefings with his Soviet counterpart.
 Over 7,000 journalists attended them.

-Press Secretary under George H.W.
-Bush
+Press Secretary under George H. W. Bush

 When George H. W. Bush took over as president in 1989, Fitzwater was again tapped to be the presidential spokesman, this time with the title of Assistant to the President and Press Secretary.
 Later in the administration, Fitzwater became communications director for about a year under the title Counselor to the President.

 Later years

 Fitzwater was awarded the Presidential Citizens Medal, the nation's second-highest civilian award, in 1992.

-He worked on The West Wing as a writer-consultant for two television seasons.
+He worked on The West Wing as a writer-consultant for two seasons.

 In 2002, he founded the Marlin Fitzwater Center for Communication at Franklin Pierce University in Rindge, New Hampshire.